 The Park offers several campgrounds with good facilities, and there are a few cabins too for those who prefer not to sleep under canvas.

 The fishing ponds in the Park offer some enjoyable fishing for bluegill and largemouth bass from May throughout the summer months; try fishing around the shoreline on foot or from a raft, canoe, or float tube.
 Note that only craft with electric motors are permitted on the ponds.

 Largemouth bass will readily take soft plastics, flies, spinnerbaits, and top-water lures.
 Bluegill respond most favorably to small flies, live worms, crickets, or panfish jigs.
 Be sure to check the local fishing regulations before you cast a line here.
 For largemouth, your limit is two and none under 20-inches in length, pretty much making this a catch-and-release fishery.

 Idaho is a wilderness paradise that offers a memorable experience of the Great Outdoors for all the family, including dedicated leisure anglers.

-Here, you can enjoy fishing healthy, abundantly stocked waters, including man-made lakes, crystal clear rivers, streams, and natural ponds.
+Here, you can enjoy fishing healthy, abundantly stocked waters with challenging fish such as the Chinook salmon, including man-made lakes, crystal clear rivers, streams, and natural ponds.
 Bear in mind that local legislation around fishing is strictly enforced to keep fish stocks healthy, so be sure to check the current bag limits and rules on bait before setting off on your adventure.